Abrigo do Lagar Velho: Significance

-The site was initially damaged by earth removal in 1992, that exposed an Upper Paleolithic sequence, that came within centimeters of the burial.
-On 28 November 1998, the site was discovered by archaeologists, who also found the left hand and forearm of a child found in a burrow.
-In the following weeks others confirmed the presence of Paleolithic deposits and the human burial, and excavation ensued between 12 December 1998 and 7 January (with pathological analysis beginning on 4 January 1999).

 The discovery of an early Upper Paleolithic human burial site in the valley provided evidence of early modern humans in southern Iberia.
-The remains, the largely complete skeleton of an approximately 4-year-old child, was buried with a pierced shell and red ochre (dated to circa 24,500 years B.P.).
-The cranium, mandible, dentition, and postcrania appear to present a mosaic of European early modern human and Neanderthal features, although this interpretation is disputed.
+The remains, the largely complete skeleton of an approximately 4-year-old child, was buried with a pierced shell and red ochre (initially dated to circa 24,500 years B.P.).
+In 2025, compound-specific radiocarbon dating using hydroxyproline put the bones at between 27,800 and 28,600 years ago.
+The cranium, mandible, dentition, and postcrania appear to present a mosaic of European early modern human and Neanderthal features.
 If the child was indeed a hybrid of anatomically modern humans and Homo neanderthalensis, there could be significant implications regarding the Neanderthal interaction with Cro-Magnons and the taxonomical classification of these (possibly sub-) species.
+This apparent hybridization attracted a great deal of attention, with some people, including some archaeologists, not accepting that Homo sapiens had been crossed with another species.
+There was no suggestion that the child had had parents of different species, but rather that there had been widespread mixing over a long period.
+Despite criticism, the archaeologists persisted, publishing their work and evidence.
+Over time, the evidence came to be generally accepted and improvements to gene sequencing proved that there had been mixing of Neanderthal and Homo sapiens genes.